beemamk/django-notes-app/README.md

 Django Notes App
-A Django-based web application for authenticated users to create, edit, delete, and manage notes with rich-text descriptions, file attachments, pagination, search, and filtering capabilities.
+A Django-based web application for authenticated users to create, edit, delete, and manage notes with rich-text descriptions, file attachments, pagination, search capabilities.
 The app includes user authentication with JWT, a secure password reset flow, and a clean, responsive frontend using Tailwind CSS and Summernote.
 Features

 User Authentication: